By Train to FukuokaHiroshima

 I arrived just after mid-day, so I'll need to wait a little while before checking in.
 I can hang out in the common room.
 Catch up on my planning, chat with fellow travelers, and bond with the dog.

-The rooms and capsule-like bunks were almost exactly like at J-Hoppers in Hiroshima.
+The rooms and capsule-like bunks were almost exactly like those at J-Hoppers in Hiroshima.
 The two hostels are owned by the same people.

 The toilet controls have English labels.
 Japanese toilet manufacturers announced a standardized set of control panel symbols in early 2017.
 This control unit doesn't have the standard symbols.
+But there's English, which is rare.

 Some of these are labeled in katakana or hiragana, so you could pronounce them.
 "Move", "bidet", and "massage" are phonetically spelled in katakana, although I wouldn't be 100% certain of my guesses as to meaning.